 Maine Moose Watching

 One of the reasons for our trip was to see moose, as Penobscot County reportedly has more moose than permanent residents.
 Following some recommendations, we drove 20 miles along Golden Road in Millinocket.
-Along the way, we stopped to hike a trail leading to one of the many ponds, which offered stunning views of Mt.
+Along the way, we hiked a trail that offered stunning views of Mt.
 Katahdin, the highest peak in Maine.
 Although we didn’t spot any moose—likely due to the time of day—we were fortunate enough to see a Ruffed Grouse with a recently fledged chick.
 We also encountered some nice bird species, including the Swamp Sparrow, Black-and-White Warbler, and American Redstart.

 We scheduled a Northeast Whitewater Moose Tour for Thursday morning.
 Our guide entertained us with moose trivia and facts as we traveled to Second West Branch Pond.
 Once we arrived, we all got into canoes to explore the pond.
 Although we didn’t spot any moose, we did see a nesting Common Loon, American Black Ducks, a Bald Eagle, a Broad-winged Hawk, a Hairy Woodpecker, and a Common Raven.
-During our stay in the area, we lodged at Chalet Moosehead, which featured lovely gardens home to Ruby-throated Hummingbirds, Swainson’s Thrushes, Red-eyed Vireos, and Song Sparrows.
+We lodged at Chalet Moosehead, which featured lovely gardens home to Ruby-throated Hummingbirds, Swainson’s Thrushes, Red-eyed Vireos, and Song Sparrows.

 Blues Festival

 The North Atlantic Blues Festival is held in Rockland Harbor and is regarded as one of the most prestigious festivals on the East Coast.
 The festival stage is set up right on the waterfront, providing amazing views as a backdrop.
 Two of our favorite bands performing there are Tullie Brae and Jason Ricci.
-During breaks between sets, a walk along the Rockland Breakwater yielded sightings of Common Eiders with chicks, Great Black-backed Gulls, and Common Terns.
-Nearby Owl’s Head Park is another excellent location for birdwatching and features a beautiful lighthouse, much like many spots throughout the state.
+During breaks between sets, a walk along the Rockland Breakwater yielded Common Eiders with chicks, Great Black-backed Gulls, and Common Terns.
+Nearby Owl’s Head Park is another excellent location for birdwatching and features a beautiful lighthouse.
 New bird species observed in Maine include Barn Swallow, Gray Catbird, and Northern Parula.

 Trip Birds: 72 Year Birds: 15 Life Birds: 1 US Life Birds: 3